Edward S. Marcus High School

 Edward S. Marcus High School is a public high school in Flower Mound, Texas.
 It is a part of the Lewisville Independent School District.

 Academics

 Marcus High School was named a National Blue Ribbon School by the U.S. Department of Education in 1994–96.

 Athletics

+Marcus High School Girls' Soccer won the State Championship in 2005.
+They had a tradition of singing “My Girls” before every game, with the crowd oftentimes joining in.
+The team won the state title again in 2025.

 Edward S. Marcus High School competes as part of the University Interscholastic League in District 6-6A.
 Since 1986, Marcus High School and nearby Lewisville High School have competed in an annual rivalry football game dubbed the "Battle of the Axe".
 In 2000, the first "Mound Showdown" game was played between Marcus and neighboring Flower Mound High School.

 The Marcus Marauders compete in the following UIL sports: